ccollicutt/pound/README.md

 --------------

 The variables that can be passed to this role and a brief description about them are as follows.
-See the NTP configuration documentation for details:
+See the Pound configuration documentation for details:

 ```
 pound_svc_name: pound